micromark/micromark-extension-gfm-footnote/readme.md

 [Learn more about markdown and footnotes in markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#footnotes)
 ````

-And our module, `example.js`, looks as follows:
+And our module `example.js` looks as follows:

 ```js
 import fs from 'node:fs'